daler/GFFutils_old/README.rst

     item in an iterator with its ``.next()`` method.
 All four ways of getting info from a generator object are shown below in the examples.

-Since this is the first example of using the iterators returned by a ``GFFDB`` object, here are a few different ways to get the results from the iterator it returns.
+Since this is the first example of using the generators returned by a ``GFFDB`` object, here are a few different ways to get the results from the generator.

 Method 0: Convert iterator to a list.
 This is the most memory-intensive::

     >>> featuretype_iterator = G.features()